GauravSharma018/Advanced-Polygon-Project-1/README.md

 We install all the dependencies for the hardhat using the "npm i" command.

 # Deploying the ERC721 Contract
 Before deploying, make sure to paste the private key of our wallet in the .env file i.e. "PRIVATE_KEY= 'your wallet private key'".
-Run the following command to deploy the ERC721 contract to the sepolia Ethereum Testnet:
+Run the following command to deploy the ERC721 contract to the sepolia Ethereum Testnet: <br />
 `npx hardhat run scripts/deploy.js --network sepolia `

 ## Note: